mrsonne/hubit/examples/wall/README.md

 query = ["total_cost", "total_heat_loss"]
 response = hmodel.get(query)
 ```

 Behind the scenes `hubit` construct and executes the call graph for the query.
 Only
-components that provide results necessary for constructing the response are spawned.
+components that provide results that are necessary for constructing the
+response are spawned.
+Therefore, the query `segment[0].cost` would only spawn calculations
+required to calculate the cost of wall segment 0 while the query `total_cost` envokes cost
+calculations for all segments.
+To understand more on this behavior read the
+"Components" section below.

-By using different queries it is straight forward to set up different reports, each with
+By using different queries it is straight forward to set up various reports, each with
 a customized content, based on the same model and the same input i.e. with a single
 source of truth.
 Such different reports can service different
-stakeholders be it management, internal design engineers, clients or independant
+stakeholders e.g. management, internal design engineers, clients or independant
 verification agencies.

 ### Components
 The source code for all components can be found in the `components` folder.
-To ease
-the discription let us divide the components into two categories: engineering
+To facilitate the description, let us divide the components into two categories:
-components and management components.
+engineering components and management components.
+These categories are somewhat
+arbitrary and are actually not needed in `hubit`.

 #### Engineering components

-1. Segment-layer thermal conductivities (`components/thermal_conductivity.py`).
-2. Segment thermal profiles and heat flux (`components/thermal_profile.py`).
+These calculations encompass the physics part of the wall model.

+1. `thermal_conductivity.py`.
+Simple lookup of thermal condutivities based on the material name.
+2. `components/thermal_profile.py`.
+Calculation of the temperature of all wall layers in a segment as well as the heat flux.
-3. Segment heat flow (`components/heat_flow.py`).
+3. `components/heat_flow.py`.
+The heat flow through a segment.
-4. Segment-layer volumes (`MAKE ME`).
-5. Segment-layer weights (`MAKE ME`).
-6. Maximum heat flow (`MAKE ME`).
+4. `MAKE ME`.
+Calculate the total heat flow through the wall (all segments) and find the segment with the highest heat flow.

-The heat flow (3) could be calculated in the thermal profile (2) but here
+The heat flow (3) could be calculated in the thermal profile (2), but here
 it is kept as a separate component to increase modularity and to maximize the speed-up
 obtained by multi-processing.

+To support the cost calculations (see below) two extra components are included

+5. `MAKE ME`.
+Calculate the volume of wall layers.
+6. `MAKE ME`.
+Calculate the weight of wall layers.

 #### Management components